larsjohan/pwa-demo/README.md

 1. Enable "PWA support":
     * Update the manifest: `./client/public/manifest.json`
     * Register the ServiceWorker
+        * This is mostly done by `create-react-app`.
+See `./client/src/index.tsx`
     * If it worked, you should be able to [connect your mobile device](#accessing-the-client-on-a-mobile-device) and be prompted to add the app to your home screen.
 2. Add appropriate caching-rules
+    * See `./client/src/service-worker.ts` and [the Workbox documentation on caching and caching strategies](https://developers.google.com/web/tools/workbox/guides/get-started#routing_and_caching_strategies)
 3. Use the `background-sync` API to be able to create GeoFences while offline.
 4. Use the `notification` API to notify the user when he/she crosses the boundary of a GeoFence.